Abu Dhabi's Etihad makes first known flight to Israel, carrying Palestinian aid

 That thaw has been accompanied by a slight relaxation of stringent air travel rules.
 In 2018, Saudi Arabia opened its airspace for the first time to a commercial flight to Israel - an Air India route between New Delhi and Tel Aviv.

-An official at Tel Aviv’s Ben Gurion Airport said the flight would arrive at 9 p.m.
-(1900 GMT).
+Video showed crew at Tel Aviv’s Ben Gurion Airport offloading stacks of cardboard boxes with large banners over them reading: “UAE AID: for Palestine to fight Coronavirus (COVID-19).”

-The United Nations coordinated a 14-tonne shipment of “urgent medical supplies” from the UAE to help curb the spread of COVID-19 in the Palestinian territories, according to a statement from the United Nations Special Coordinator for the Middle East Peace Process (UNSCO).
+The United Nations coordinated a 16-tonne shipment of “urgent medical supplies” from the UAE to help curb the spread of COVID-19 in the Palestinian territories, according to a statement from the United Nations Special Coordinator for the Middle East Peace Process (UNSCO).

 “The aid includes personal protective equipment (PPE) and medical equipment.
 Most notably, it includes 10 ventilators that are acutely needed,” the statement added.

-Note: (This story is officially corrected to adjust the size of aid shipment in paragraphs 7 and 9 from 14 tonnes to 16 tonnes, per corrected U.N. statement)